zeptofs/api-documentation/source/index.html.md

   <li>Many refunds may be created against the original Payment Request</li>
   <li>The total refunded amount must not exceed the original value</li>
 </ul>
-<aside class="notice">We strongly recommend supplying an <code>Idempotency-Key</code> header when performing this request to ensure you can safely retry the action in case of an issue.
-If a header value is omitted or is different to one provided previously, we will be treating a request as a new operation which may lead to duplicate refunds.
+<aside class="notice">We now require supplying an <code>Idempotency-Key</code> header when performing this request to ensure you can safely retry the action in case of an issue.
+If the header value is different to one provided previously, we will be treating a request as a new operation which may lead to duplicate refunds.
 To understand more on how to make idempotent requests, please refer to our <a href="https://docs.zeptopayments.com/docs/zepto-api#idempotent-requests">Idempotent requests guide</a>.</aside>

 > Body parameter